Are you confused by the talk of amniotic fluid levels during your pregnancy? Are you concerned that your levels aren’t as they should be?

 - High-resolution sonograms.

-- Amniocentesis to check for infections, or to syringe out fluid.
+- Amniocentesis to check for infections or remove fluid by syringe.
 They can do this multiple times if required.

-- Non-stress tests, which monitor fetal heartbeat at rest and while moving.
+- Non-stress tests that monitor fetal heartbeat at rest and while moving.

 - Pharmaceutical drugs.
-However, clinicians have raised concerns about their side effects to the baby and mother.
+However, clinicians have raised concerns about their side effects on the baby and mother.